-A credit-builder loan — This is less of a traditional loan and more of a process of saving money and improving your credit.
-The lender will put a specified amount of money into an account, and then you make fixed monthly payments until you reach that amount.
-Once you pay the full amount, it’s returned to you, making this more like a savings account than an actual loan.
+A credit-builder loan is when a lender puts a specified amount of money into an account, and then the borrower makes fixed monthly payments until the borrower repays the full amount.
+The money paid is returned upon completion, which makes a credit-builder loan more like a savings account than an actual loan.

-Credit-builder loans are a good way to save money while also improving your credit score.
+Unfortunately, only about 1 in 6 American consumers have an 800 credit score or higher.1 But the good news is that credit-builder loans are a good way to save money while also improving your FICO Score.
 It can allow you to establish a record of on-time payments without having to take out an actual loan or open a credit card.

 What Is Your Credit Score, and How Does It Work?